- Group Basics

 Please submit your events early, as it could take up to 3-4 business days to process.

 What if my contact information changes, someone new begins coordinating the group or the group discontinues?

-Please send changes to Jason Norris who will update the Community Group Directory.
+Please send changes to Cathy Coleman who will help update the Community Group Directory.
 It is extremely important that we keep our records current so members and interested newcomers can access accurate information.
 In addition, if your contact information is not correct, you may miss important updates, supply mailings and access to potential new members for your group.